missionpinball/mpf-docs/about/contributing_to_mpf_docs.rst

 small as correcting a typo, adding to a section that isn't clear, adding your own How To guide, or whatever else you want to change.

+If you got any questions please ask in the
+`MPF Users Google Group <https://groups.google.com/forum/#!forum/mpf-users>`_.
+We are happy to help you with any contribution.

 To make a quick change to an existing page
 ------------------------------------------